UncaughtExpectation/WorkerPoolManager/README.md

 When a task is sent to a specific worker pool, the worker manager assigns the task to the worker within that pool with the fewest currently running tasks.
 This ensures efficient load distribution among the workers.

+To evaluate the workers and their load distribution, two HTTP endpoints are provided.
+Each endpoint simulates workload in distinct worker pools.

 ## Table of Contents

 - [Installation](#installation)